kdhakar-zz/kafka-producer/core/readme.md

-# http-kafka-producer
-Highly scaled micro Http service/layer between events and kafka cluster.
-Service can be started with config driven port And user has flexibility to plugin transformation logic (from http request body to required object) in middle.
-Every API can write to same of different kafka cluster.

 # vert.x architecture
 Vert.x has an event-driven architecture and implements the reactor pattern to handle concurrent requests.
 So the goal is to receive concurrent requests and to put them on a queue.
 An event-loop will dequeue each of these events and dispatch them sequentially to an handler.
 The process of these events by the event loop is synchronous – one by one.
 The handlers